Legal Aid Success Stories

-"I was treated as a young attorney and was expected to produce results equivalent to the work of a young attorney," said Deering of his externship experience.
+"I was treated as a young attorney and was expected to produce results equivalent to the work of a young attorney," says Deering of his externship experience.
 "The practice of law is not law school.
-The drudgery of reading for class and writing memos morphs into an excitement about producing the best work product possible."
+The drudgery of reading for class and writing memos morphs into an excitement about producing the best work possible."

 The students report to the entire legal department at Sentara's corporate headquarters, but have also been privileged to work with corporate vice presidents and medical executives.

 Pero deals with most of Sentara's corporate matters: mergers, acquisitions, creation of corporate entities, contracts with employees, and tax issues.
-One of her major projects was to file a Hart-Scott-Rodino pre-merger notification report with the Federal Trade Commission in preparation for a major acquisition in northern Virginia.
+One of her major projects was to file a Hart-Scott-Rodino pre-merger notification report with the Federal Trade Commission in preparation for a major acquisition in Northern Virginia.

-Deering has also been involved in many different projects including corporate by-laws, trademark issues, home health and palliative care, and negotiations.
+Deering has also been involved in many different projects including corporate bylaws, trademark issues, home health and palliative care, and negotiations.

 Their summer hours kept them busy full time, and this fall they'll each work 180 hours to complete the externship credit.
 To Deering, it's all time well spent.

 "The work you produce with your hands and mind, the time you spend analyzing, researching, and communicating, all ultimately affect an individual either within the corporation or on the outside," he said.
-"To me, there is no greater satisfaction than to know that my efforts, perseverance and diligence have helped someone in some way."_______________________________________________
+"To me, there is no greater satisfaction than to know that my efforts, perseverance, and diligence have helped someone in some way."_______________________________________________

 Second year law student Sarah Hajovsky wants to use her J.D. in the field of international human rights.
 She doesn't have to go overseas, however, to gain the necessary legal experience.
 Instead, she only has to travel ten miles from the Regent University campus to gain exposure to some of the most important international humanitarian work being done today.

-Since September, Hajovsky has been externing 12-15 hours a week with the Civil Military Fusion Centre (CFC) at the North Atlantic Treaty Organization (NATO) Supreme Allied Command Headquarters in Norfolk, Virginia.
+Since September, Hajovsky has been externing 12-15 hours a week with the Civil Military Fusion Centre (CFC) at the North Atlantic Treaty Organization (NATO) Supreme Allied Command Headquarters in Norfolk, Va.
 Her projects support CFC's goal of "creating an environment where information can flow freely between civilian and military actors engaged in complex crises, with the intent to ultimately help those in need."

 "I thoroughly enjoy participating in projects that have international significance," said Hajovsky.
 "And CFC is designed to facilitate communication between non-government organizations and the military when handling sensitive humanitarian disasters around the globe."